Need an easy, elegant, no fuss meatless entree for Thanksgiving? Check out this Tempeh Wellington recipe!

 Instructions

 - In the meantime, prepare the mushrooms.
-Heat one tablespoon of olive oil in a large non stick skillet.
-Add the diced shallot and cook over medium heat for 1-2 minutes, until translucent.
-Add the mushrooms, thyme, rosemary and marjoram (if using) and continue cooking for 5 minutes, stirring often.
+Heat one tablespoon of olive oil in a large nonstick skillet.
+Add the diced shallot and cook over medium heat for 3-4 minutes, until translucent.
+Add the mushrooms, thyme, rosemary, and marjoram (if using) and continue cooking for 5 minutes, stirring often.

 - Add salt and pepper and cook for 1 more minute.
 Add beer and cook until dry, 3-4 minutes.
-Set side until ready to use
+Set aside until ready to use.

 - Carefully remove the tempeh pieces from the water and pat dry them with a paper towel or a clean towel.
 Season each piece with salt and black pepper to taste (seasoning here is optional)

 - Heat one tablespoon of olive oil in the same skillet you used for the mushrooms.
-Sear the tempeh pieces over medium heat, about 2 minutes per side (keep an eye on them to make sure they don't burn).
-Let them cool until safe enough to handle
+Sear the tempeh pieces over medium heat, about 2 minutes per side (keep an eye on them to ensure they don't burn).
+Let them cool until safe enough to handle.

-- Preheat the oven to 400F.
+- Preheat the oven to 400ºF.
 Line a baking sheet with parchment paper or aluminum foil coated with cooking spray

 - Unfold the sheet of puff pastry on a lightly floured surface and stretch it out slightly using a rolling pin.
-Cut it in 4 equal rectangular pieces
+Cut it into 4 equal rectangular pieces

 - To assemble the Wellington, place a piece of tempeh in the center of each pastry piece.
-Spread one teaspoon of mustard over each piece, top with mushroom mixture and fold in all 4 sides (see picture above).
+Spread one teaspoon of mustard over each piece, top with mushroom mixture, and fold in all 4 sides.
+Wet the seams to seal them (see picture above).
 Make a couple of slits on the top and carefully transfer each piece to the lined baking sheet

-- When ready to serve, bake in between the top and middle rack for 25 minutes, checking occasionally to make sure the bottom doesn't burn (SEE NOTE)
+- When ready to serve, bake between the top and middle racks for 25 minutes, occasionally checking to make sure the bottom doesn't burn.

 Notes

-These can be prepared ahead of time and refrigerated.
+- This vegan wellington recipe can be prepared 1 day ahead of time and refrigerated.
 Bake them when they are ready to be served.
+It can also be assembled and frozen until ready to use.
+It may take a few minutes longer in the oven.

 - Category: Entree